-1. Reducing inequalities and improving social safety net
+2. Reducing inequalities and improving social safety net

-- i) Reducing inequalities in income, education, health and environmental quality; - j) Better social safety net; - k) Eradicate remaining poverty (as defined by the government); - l) More balanced regional development.
+- a) Reducing inequalities in income, education, health and environmental quality; - b) Better social safety net and prevent any new poverty; - c) More balanced regional development.

-2. Combating environmental degradation and restoring environmental quality d) Meeting international obligations.
+3. Combating environmental degradation and restoring environmental quality

 - a) An environmental Kuznets' curve?

-- b) China's worsening environment;
+- b) China's environment problems and measures to overturn the trend but are they effective?

-- c) Current measures to overturn the trend but are they effective?
+- c) Meeting international obligations.

-What in your view are the key challenges for China in the coming decades, and what are the best ways to meet them?
+What in your view are the key challenges for China in the coming decades, and what could be the best ways to meet them?